takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.07 <br>
+    ・ Fixed an issue in SquadList where the number of people cleared on a solo basis was displayed during 1v1 rounds. <br>
+    ・ Fixed an issue in SquadList where teams originally eliminated after the start of OverTime were not color-coded as eliminated during 1v1 rounds. <br>
+    ・ Fixed a problem in 1v1 rounds where Tools did not enter overtime mode at the start of OverTime. <br>
+    ・ The behavior of some exclusive modes has been changed. <br>
+    ・ To accommodate weekly shows that may return in the future, the red timer is now set at the point of animation before the start of the round when the course time limit is smaller than the red timer. <br>

   ○ 4.99.06 <br>
     ・ Fixed a problem in which the ping display was covered by the remaining time display when using the 15-second extension method of OverTime. <br>